Guinea pigs eat three times a day and that is without treats! Its no wonder we often get asked what is a guinea pigs

 Did you know that guinea pigs teeth are constantly growing?
 This is why it’s important to provide them with lots of things for them to chew on.
-A guinea pig will happily chew on all sorts of things from cardboard boxes, chew sticks and specially designed hay tunnels.
+A guinea pig will happily chew on all sorts of things from cardboard boxes, chew sticks and specially designed edible huts.
 Giving your guinea pig something to chew on is also a great way to give them something to do and to ensure they don’t get bored!

 We like to mix up some store-bought chewing objects with some empty cereal boxes.
 Empty toilet roll and kitchen rolls are also a sure favourite!